scottkleinman/graduate-program/pages/courses-spring-2026.md

 **ENGL 512 - Writing for Performance** is a Creative Writing seminar.
 For Creative Writing students, it can fulfil a graduate-level Literature seminar requirement, an Elective, or the Cultural or Textual Studies requirement.
 For Literature and Rhetoric & Composition students, it can fulfil the Cultural or Textual Studies requirement or an Elective.

 **ENGL 525PB - Picture Book Theory** is a literature seminar.
 For Literature students, it can fulfil a graduate-level Literature seminar requirement, an Elective, or the Cultural or Textual Studies requirement.
 For Creative Writing and Rhetoric & Composition students, it can fulfil the Cultural or Textual Studies requirement or an Elective.

+**ENGL 525PF - Postmodernism and Film** is a literature seminar.
+For Literature students, it can fulfil a graduate-level Literature seminar requirement, an Elective, or the Cultural or Textual Studies requirement.
+For Creative Writing and Rhetoric & Composition students, it can fulfil the Cultural or Textual Studies requirement or an Elective.

 **ENGL 604 - Seminar in Language and Linguistics** fulfils the Seminar in the Study of Language requirement, the Cultural or Textual Studies requirement, or an Elective for all three options.